SomeFurredNerd/CaiSky/README.md

 # Known Problem(s)

 Emojis just do not work, sometimes it posts some random Unicode symbols and sometimes it outright crashes the program.

+# Credits

+Thank you to:

+Sego (https://bsky.app/profile/segalmandev.bsky.social) for the CaiSky name suggestion